r2c-CSE/semgrep-findings-to-csv-github-action/README.md

 * Implements your script in main.py
 * Inspect and configure cron job in GitHub Action .github/workflows/actions.yml
 * It can install and use third party packages from requirements.txt

-* Secret environment variables can be used.
+**IMPORTANT** Secret environment variables must be set .
 Set secrets in Settings/Secrets/Actions -> 'New repository secret'.
 Use the  secret name `SEMGREP_API_WEB_TOKEN` to store your Semgrep Web API token